gizyk/weekly-webdev-challenge-37/README.md

 # weekly-webdev-challenge-37
-It's a 37 exercise from facebook group "Weekly Webdev Challenge", which realy on .psd to .html coding.
+It's a 37 exercise from facebook group "Weekly Webdev Challenge", which relay on .psd to .html coding.

 ## Complete
 - [x] Header with navigation and logo.